Woman in Tourism – Van Reenen/Swinburne

 We asked Caroline which lady has inspired her over the years.

-Ida also has four wonderful daughters three of which work at Oaklands and are all heads of there departments.
+Ida also has four wonderful daughters, three of whom work at Oaklands and are all heads of their departments.
 These ladies are like their mother- strong, intelligent and committed women.
 We are blessed by them all.
 I could write a book on the Women of Oaklands, including my own sisters Annie and Kathy.”

 What motivated you to create The Cultured Whey?